crestre/FOSS-Spring-2021-Group-5-Captsone-I/Kayla-git-explore/README.md

 ##  What is still need to learn

-- Push my branch to main branch
+- Push my branch to main branch on command line
+- Working between Rstudio and Git/github